palwd8/dotfiles/README.md

 # Dotfiles
-Finally got myself to upload these over here after accidentally deleting them for the second time.
+Finally got myself to uploading my dotfiles over here after accidentally deleting them for the second time.
-Here's hoping I dont't manage to delete this also.
+Here's hoping I don't manage to delete this also.